You-Gao/Blog/_books/2025-09-14-katabasis.md

 ### Zeno's Paradox

 Zeno's paradox is described with Tortoise & Hare interlocutors.
 Consider the following statements.
 If it rains, it will be wet outside.
 It rained.
 So it is logical that it will be wet outside.
 It is an evocation of the "*modus ponens*" schema.
-The Tortoise however, asks why we are justified to believe in modus ponens?
+The Tortoise, however, asks why we are justified in believing in modus ponens.

 The Hare adds another premise by stating If the first premise is true and the second premise is true, then the conclusion is true.
-Then again why should the Tortoise agree with the newly added premise?
+Then again, why should the Tortoise agree with the newly added premise?

-The resolution here is realizing the grammatical rules of a system are not defined within the system.
+The resolution here is realizing that the grammatical rules of a system are not defined within the system.
 When people do formal logic, "*modus ponens*" isn't in the "*object language*" of formal logic.
 It's in plain English or its own grammar.

 ### Curry's and Russell's Paradox

 I grouped these two because they are mechanically the same.
 These two paradoxes arise from the use of "*names*" versus the actual content of the "*name*".

-Curry's paradox is goes like this.
+Curry's paradox goes like this.
 S is the sentence: "*If S is true, then X is true.*" By assuming the sentence S and because of the self-reference, anything you put in the implication is true.

 Looking at the Wikipedia for Curry's, it shows how the paradox can be made to be a variant of Russell's Paradox.
 Russell's Paradox in natural language is this: "*Does the set of all sets that do not contain themselves, contain themselves?*" or R = { x: x not in x}.